-Griffin, James, PhD, University of London, 2004; Associate Professor in Mathematics and Statistics
+Griffin, James, PhD, University of London, 2004; Associate Professor in Mathematics and Statistics and Associate Dean, College of Arts and Sciences

-Grosse, Robert, PhD, University of North Carolina, 1977; Professor in Economics and Dean, School of Business Administration
+Grosse, Robert.
+PhD.
+University of North Carolina, 1977; Professor in Economics and Dean, School of Business Administration

 Guessoum, Nidhal, PhD, University of California at San Diego, 1988; Professor in Physics